W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ::: details Simplified
 Everyone has a pain limit.
-Everyone eventually recognises there must be a better way.
+Everyone eventually recognizes there must be a better way.
 Then spiritual vision can be reäwakened.
 :::